Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **When: **during design and development.

 **Description: **
-Access to the content must not depend on the orientation of the screen (portrait and landscape).
+Access to the content must not depend on the orientation of the screen (portrait and landscape) unless a specific display orientation is essential (e.g. serious game).

 **Reference <abbr>WCAG</abbr>&nbsp;:**
 - <a href="https://www.w3.org/TR/WCAG21/#orientation">1.3.4 Orientation</a>